 Q: I will be unavailable during the listed interview date(s).
 Would it be possible to make any alternative arrangements?

-No, interview dates are fixed and published online several months in advance of the application deadlines.
-While we will aim to be flexible with timing, the date may not change unless in case of extreme and insurmountable circumstances.
+No, interview dates are fixed.
+The timeline for interviews is published online several months in advance of the application deadlines.
+While we will aim to be flexible with timing, the date may not change unless in case of extreme circumstances.

 Q: What are the interviews like?

 Interviews last for approximately 20-30 minutes.
-We have a list of questions we ask all short-listed candidates and generally do not discuss the application itself, except to seek clarification if something is not clear or perhaps has not been considered.
+We have a list of questions we ask all final candidates and generally do not discuss the application itself, except to seek clarification if something is not clear or perhaps has not been considered.
 It is also an opportunity to review the articulation of the candidates.
 As Fulbright summer programme participants are cultural ambassadors and future leaders in their fields, they must have strong communication skills.

 Q: How long after the interview do I have to wait before I am notified whether I’ve been successful or not?